Abdulla-Alkhulaqui/ST-EXAM/README.md

 Q1\
 Which of the following is not an agile principle?\
---- A. Prefer the methodology instead of the tools\
+&check; A. Prefer the methodology instead of the tools\
 --- B. Prefer the operating software instead of a comprehensive documentation\
 --- C. Prefer cooperation with the client instead of enforcing the contractual negotiations\
 --- D. Prefer responding to changes instead of following the plan.